mala-lab/AnomalyGFM/README.md

 The GAD datasets after feature alignment can be obtained from   [google drive link](https://drive.google.com/drive/folders/1SSWgFRdth3U44_IMRnW775B1l-bjQATW?usp=sharing).

-The code for  both AnomalyGFM and the adaptation to the baseline methods will be in this week.
+The code for  both AnomalyGFM and the adaptation to the baseline methods will be uploaded in this week.